FreHu/abaplint-clean-code/README.md

 Abaplint rule overview and definitions according to ABAP clean code guidelines and best practices.

-[clean config](./configs/clean/abaplint.json) - rules are picked in an attempt to match the Clean ABAP styleguide.
+[Clean config](./configs/clean/abaplint.json) - rules are picked in an attempt to match the Clean ABAP styleguide.

-[full config](./configs/full/abaplint.json) - example of config with every rule included
+[Full config](./configs/full/abaplint.json) - example of config with every rule included

 Rule documentation can be found on https://rules.abaplint.org/.